bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 chi-square is evaluated, the number of data points is used as the number of measurements.

 Second, :demeter:`athena` has no way of evaluating a measurement uncertainty ε for the XANES measurement.
-A value of 1 is used for ε in the equation for chi-square.
+A value of 1 is used for
+|epsilon| in the equation for chi-square.

 These two issues, taken together, mean that chi-square and reduced chi-square tend to be very small numbers -- much smaller than 1.
 As a